In the era of making money online, so many people want to know how to become a better writer.

-This understanding will make your writing more clear and purposeful.
+This will drive you to develop an understanding that will make your writing more clear and purposeful.

 Twitter forces you to express your message in 280 characters or less.
 That’s two–maybe three–short sentences you get to make your point.

-It’s a platform that rewards efficient writers.
-It forces you to approach your writing with business like efficiency.
+It’s a platform that rewards effeciency.
+It forces you to approach your writing with business-like efficiency.
 The goal isn’t to spend a long time on your content.
-It’s to quickly get your ideas out there and to be engaged with.
+It’s to quickly get your ideas out/

 This improves clarity.
 It also provides a solid tweet and allows you to market your writing more effectively.

-Using Twitter to improve your writing also has another major benefit: the size of your audience is a proxy indicator for the effectiveness of your writing.
-Generally speaking, if you know how to get more followers on Twitter or generate engagement on facebook, this means that you are expressing yourself with words in an engaging manner.
+Using Twitter to improve your writing also has another major benefit: the size of your audience is a proxy indicator of the effectiveness of your writing.
+Generally speaking, if you know how to get more followers on Twitter or generate engagement on Facebook, this means that you are expressing yourself with words in an engaging manner.

 This is similar to the effect that SEO has on blog posts.

-While a writer’s popularity is not the sole judge of their talent, the number of likes and retweets you receive, and the followers you gain at least tell you if your writing is engaging and interesting.
+While popularity is not the sole judge of talent, the number of likes and retweets you receive, and the followers you gain at least tell you if your writing is engaging and interesting.